timruffles/mobile-drag-drop/README.md

 * type-safety & compiler support for easier maintenance
 * easily switch to ES6 when its ready

-To start working head to your terminal after checkout and execute:
+To get started execute:

 1. `npm install`

 2. `grunt`

-3. start coding :)
+3. start coding :) the browser should be automatically opened at the test page served on port 8000.

 **Debugging**